 My immediate neighbour reaches into here rucksack for a bottle of orange Powerade.
 She stands up and screams ‘For the glory of Allah !’ and switches her digital watch to UK time.
 No, no - only joking.

-Suddenly and without any warning, the young lady next to me reaches for the ‘Call’ button with her left hand while simultaneously extracting the ‘Sick Bag, unfolding it and skillfully placing it under her mouth.
+Suddenly and without any warning, the young lady next to me reaches for the ‘Call’ button with her left hand while simultaneously extracting the ‘Sick Bag, unfolding it and skilfully placing it under her mouth.

 I respond by edging away, averting my gaze and covering my knees and expensive Pierre Cardin suit with various sections of the Daily Mail.
 I note an interesting story about fashions for the summer on my right thigh.